CleberPeter/iOTA/README.md

 The fileSize field indicates the size in bytes of the update file.

-#### Firmware
+#### Monolithic Update

-After discovering the existence of an update the device must subscribe to this topic through which it can obtain the update file in binary format
+After discovering the existence of a **bin** update, the device must subscribe to this topic through which it can obtain the update file in binary format:

   * **Topic:**